-39.(1) The terms of employment of the Council's employees are as determined by the Council.

-(2) Subsection (1) has effect subject to-

-- (a) this Act or another Act (other than the Public Service Management and Employment Act 1988); and - (b) any relevant award or industrial agreement.

-(3) Except as expressly provided in this Act, the Public Service Management and Employment Act 1988 does not apply to the Council or its employees.

-(4) In this section-

-"terms of employment" include terms relating to duration of employment and termination of employment.
+- 39.(1) The terms of employment of the council's employees are as determined by the council. - (2) Subsection (1) has effect subject to- - (a) this Act or another Act (other than the Public Service Act 1996); and - (b) any relevant award or industrial agreement. - (3) The council's employees are to be employed under this Act, and not under the Public Service Act 1996. - (4) In this section- - "terms of employment" include terms relating to duration of employment and termination of employment.